maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 In most dialects of BASIC, random numbers returned by the `RND` function are based on an internal mathematical function that produces a new value based on the last one.
 When a program is first `RUN`, the first number in the sequence is normally zero, and thus every time the program is run, it will produce the same series of values.
 For a program that is using `RND`, this is generally the opposite of what is desired.

-To address this problem, some dialects include the `RANDOMIZE` statement.
-When used alone, with no *aexp*, this uses a platform-specific solution to generate a new starting number, known as the *seed*, so it is not zero.
+To address this problem, some dialects include the `RANDOMIZE` statement to set this initial value, or *seed*.
+When used alone, with no *aexp*, it uses a platform-specific solution to generate a new starting number so it is not zero.
 With a `RANDOMIZE` statement near the top, the program will produce a different series of numbers with `RND` every time the program is run, which is what is desired.

 Although `RANDOMIZE` is generally used to produce random seed values, it is also extremely useful during testing and debugging when the opposite is desired.
 Using the optional *aexp* will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time it runs.
 In these cases, a `RANDOMIZE 0` near the top of the program is very common.